Lucyjpjones/lj-fscr/testing.md

 **10. Easily register for an account**

-A fully functioning register page where a user is able to enter their details to create an account.
+A fully functioning register page where a user can enter their details to create an account.
 The user can access this page by clicking on the recognisable user icon and selecting 'register'.

 <img src="media/us-10.png">